The Short Version

 What I Can Do For You

-If you have a story to tell, I'm a regular contributor to Care2.com's Healthy Living section.
+If you have a story to tell: I'm a reporter for Healthline News and regular contributor to Care2.com's Healthy Living section.
 I can't promote your products, but I can share inspirational stories and important health information.
 Pitch me.

 Random Facts About Me

 Lest you get the idea that I'm a medical mess who wallows in her health problems, you should know that I'm not the "why me?" type.
 Why not me?
 I'm not all about hearts and rainbows, either.
 I'm grateful and optimistic, but I'm also a realist.
 And I'm not in bad shape.
-I hold my own at the gym.
+I hold my own at the gym and I'm probably the healthiest unhealthy person you'll ever meet.
 Also: